top of page

 As much as John loves spending his time theorizing, critiquing and analyzing films, his passion as an independent writer/director/editor has never waned.

-His latest documentary project; FEAR AND LOVE: THE STORY OF THE EXORCIST (2024) is a 50th anniversary retrospective on THE EXORCIST (1973) featuring never-before-seen interviews with the cast and crew of the timeless horror classic.
+His 2024 Rondo Hatton award nominated documentary project; FEAR AND LOVE: THE STORY OF THE EXORCIST (2024) is an intimate retrospective on THE EXORCIST (1973) featuring never-before-seen interviews with the cast and crew of the timeless horror classic.
 It is now available to stream on TUBi and Amazon Prime.

 He is also the star of the 2018 Independent film STRETCH MARKS (2018) which won the audience award at the 2018 Soho International Film Festival.